-You’ll learn about the history of sugar in America and how it evolved into an overused ingredient in the food industry.
-Taubes scrutinizes the connection between weight and sugar, labeling sugar as a highly-addictive substance.
+You’ll learn about the history of sugar in America and how it has evolved into an overused ingredient in the food industry.
+Taubes scrutinizes the connection between weight and sugar, labeling sugar as a highly addictive substance.

 “Why We Get Fat: And What to Do About It”